Poppy: benefits, dosage, contraindications

 Neurological

 A study evaluated the effects of a poppy extract on the development of tolerance to the analgesic effects of morphine in mice.
-The hydro-alcoholic extract was administered at different doses (25, 50, and 100 mg/kg) before each morphine dose for three days.
-Results show that the extract dose-independently attenuates morphine tolerance, suggesting that administering this extract can reduce morphine tolerance in mice.
-This indicates potential for limiting side effects of opioid tolerance used in pain treatment.
-Other research on poppy extract shows involvement in modulating the hypothalamic-pituitary-adrenal axis and a reduction in corticosterone, indicating a potentially anti-stress action.
+The hydroalcoholic extract was administered at different doses (25, 50, and 100 mg/kg) prior to each morphine dose for three days.
+The results show that the extract attenuates morphine tolerance in a dose-independent manner, suggesting that administration of this extract may reduce morphine tolerance in mice.
+This indicates potential to limit the side effects of opioid tolerance used in pain treatment.
+Further research on the poppy extract shows involvement in modulation of the hypothalamic-pituitary-adrenal axis and a reduction in corticosterone, which indicates a potentially anti-stress action.

-Effect of Papaver rhoeas hydroalcoholic extract on blood corticosterone and psychosocial behaviors in the mice model of predator exposure-induced post-traumatic stress disorder
+Effect of Papaver rhoeas hydroalcoholic extract on blood corticosterone and psychosocial behaviors in the mouse model of predator exposure-induced post-traumatic stress disorder

 Effects of Papaver rhoeas extract on the acquisition and expression of morphine-induced behavioral sensitization in mice

-Poppy, correctly used in dried petal form, is considered safe for adults.
-However, consuming more than 250 grams of these petals can be potentially dangerous, having been associated with cases of poisoning with symptoms such as nausea, vomiting, seizures, arrhythmias, and loss of consciousness.
+The poppy, when used correctly in the form of dried petals, is considered safe for adults.
+However, consumption of more than 250 grams of these petals can be potentially dangerous, having been associated with cases of poisoning with symptoms such as nausea, vomiting, seizures, arrhythmias, and loss of consciousness.

 Precautions

-For children, consuming fresh leaves or flowers may lead to poisoning, and it is advisable to consult a healthcare professional before any poppy intake.
+For children, consumption of fresh leaves or flowers can lead to poisoning; consult a healthcare professional before any use of poppy.

-Regarding pregnant and breastfeeding women, information on poppy safety is insufficient.
-It is therefore recommended to avoid its use during pregnancy and breastfeeding.
+For pregnant and breastfeeding women, information on the safety of poppy is insufficient.
+Therefore, its use is not recommended during pregnancy and breastfeeding.

-Regarding pregnant and breastfeeding women, information on poppy safety is insufficient.
-It is therefore recommended to avoid its use during pregnancy and breastfeeding.
+For pregnant and breastfeeding women, information on the safety of poppy is insufficient.
+Therefore, its use is not recommended during pregnancy and breastfeeding.